 Typical children can also have complete meltdowns, but they are not as common as tantrums.
 Frequent meltdowns can actually be a sign of an underlying condition.
 Research has found, for example, that regular meltdowns are closely associated with conditions like sensory integration disorder, developmental traumas, learning disabilities, depression, ADHD, fetal alcohol syndrome, and autism.

-As we mentioned earlier, tantrums and meltdowns can look very similar to one another.
+As previously mentioned, tantrums and meltdowns can look very similar.
 So how can you tell the difference between the two?

 1. Determine the underlying cause